KoljaB/WhoSpeaks/README.md

 - **split_dataset.py**: This tool divides your input audio into distinct sentences.
 - **convert_wav.py**: Converts the sentence-based MP3 files into WAV format.
 - **auto_diarize.py**/**speaker_diarize.py**: Heart of WhoSpeaks.
 Categorizes sentences into speaker groups and selects training sentences based on the unique algorithm described above.
+- **pyannote_diarize.py**: Use for comparison against pyannote audio diarization, a current state of the art speaker diarization model

 > **Note**: *auto_diarize is for multiple speakers, speaker_diarize is for two speakers only*